webrtc-for-the-curious/webrtc-for-the-curious/content/docs/03-connecting.md

 #### mDNS
 An mDNS candidate is similar to a host candidate, but the IP address is obscured.
 Instead of informing the other side about your IP address, you give them a UUID as the hostname.
 You then set-up a multicast listener, and respond if anyone requests the UUID you published.

 If you are in the same network as the agent, you can find each other via Multicast.
-If you aren't in the same network you will be unable to connect (unless the network administrator configured otherwise to allow Multicast packets to traverse).
+If you are not in the same network, you will be unable to connect (unless the network administrator explicitly configured the network to allow Multicast packets to traverse).

 This is useful for privacy purposes.
 A user could find out your local IP address via WebRTC with a Host candidate (without even trying to connect to you), but with an mDNS candidate, now they only get a random UUID.